 Facts About Indian Mental Health

-- According to the World Health Organization (WHO), an estimated 20 percent of Indians—that is 26 million people—will experience depression in their lifetime, yet less than 15 percent of Indians seek treatment
+- According to the World Health Organization (WHO), an estimated 20% of Indians—274 million people—will experience depression in their lifetime, yet less than 15% of Indians seek treatment

-- 80 percent of those with mental illness or substance use issues do not seek treatment
+- 80% of those with mental illness or substance use issues do not seek treatment

 - 1 student dies by suicide every hour in India